Jazz - what is it? You could discuss that for hours on end nowadays - the music has absorbed so many influences.

 As I see it the guitar is just a tool for playing jazz music.
 I like all types of jazz instrumentalists, particularly those who play with extreme sensitivity.
 I think most jazz pundits would agree that a good jazz player needs a very subtle sense of time and touch combined with harmonic knowledge and melodic flair.
 Taking that as fundamental, I think it is this hyper-sensitivity which adds the magical extra dimension.

-Among my favourite players are Bix ("still aint nobody played like him yet"), Lester Young, Bird, Clifford Brown, Sonny Rollins, Zoot Sims, Wes Montgomery, Stan Getz, Paul Desmond (check out those Hall/Desmond quartets), Richie Kamuca, Chet Baker, Warne Marsh, Bill Evans, Sheila Jordan, Dave Frishberg, Jim Hall, Tom Harrell, Ornette Coleman, Janusz Carmello and the UK's very own Roy Williams, who is a wonderful melodic player of world class stature.
-In general I listen for good jazz time, sensitivity, beauty of tone and subtlety of touch - I think if a player has those ingredients you can do a lot with very little - if you don't I'm afraid you can't do much even with a lot - if you see what I mean.
+Among my favourite players are Bix ('still aint nobody played like him yet' (just heard Andy Schumm at Whitley Bay Jazz Party 2011, that's as close as I've ever heard!), Lester Young, Bird, Clifford Brown, Paul Desmond (check out those Hall/Desmond quartets), Richie Kamuca, Chet Baker, Bill Evans, Jim Hall, Janusz Carmello and the UK's very own Roy Williams, who is a wonderful melodic player of world class stature.
+Subtle time and rhythm, sensitivity, beauty of tone and subtlety of touch - I think if a player has those ingredients you can do a lot with very little - if you don't I'm afraid you can't do much even with a lot - if you see what I mean.
 And less is definitely more, as they say.
-I tend to like music which is minimalistic, or at least with with plenty of space to allow the music to breathe.
+I tend to like music which has plenty of space to allow the music to breathe.
 Seems we are back to Jim Hall and Paul Desmond?

 Finally I would like to mention one of my favourite albums - the final recording 'Richie' by Kamuca & Mundell Lowe, made only a few months before Ritchie passed away.
 He was only 46.
 It has to be one of the most beautiful and emotional of all jazz recordings.
 I've just about worn that one out over the years.